ojones/blog/content/books/ZeroToOne.md

 That alone is a good reason to read this.
 It's not a self help, or make your startup rich book.
 Rather it's an intellectual frame of the world and how to take part in the future.

 It challenges popular viewpoints in economics and technology.
 Even I was hurt and offended at parts.
-But Thiel makes a strong case and I won't mock him just because I don't see eye to eye on every line.
+But Thiel makes a strong case and I won't discount his message just because I don't see eye to eye on every line.